timbenniks/timbenniks2020/README.md

 Read this [blogpost](https://timbenniks.nl/writings/a-new-website/) for more info.

-Reach our on Twitter if you have questions: [@timbenniks](https://twitter.com/timbenniks)
+Reach out on Twitter if you have questions: [@timbenniks](https://twitter.com/timbenniks)

 ![Image of Tim Benniks](https://timbenniks.nl/assets/static/favicon-512.png)